sanjith0206/EmployeeManagementWebApi/README.md

 # Employee Management System - Backend API

 ## Overview
 This project is a backend application built using C# and .NET Web API to manage employee data.
-It provides APIs to perform CRUD operations with a structured and maintainable design.
+It provides APIs to perform basic operations like adding, viewing, updating, and deleting employees.

-## Features
+## What This API Does
-- Create employee
+- Add a new employee
 - Get all employees
-- Get employee by ID
+- Get employee details by ID
-- Update employee details
+- Update employee information
-- Soft delete (mark employee as inactive)
+- Soft delete an employee (marks as inactive instead of removing)

 ## API Endpoints
-- GET    /api/employee        → Get all employees
+- GET    /api/employee        → Returns all employees
-- GET    /api/employee/{id}   → Get employee by ID
+- GET    /api/employee/{id}   → Returns employee by ID
-- POST   /api/employee        → Create new employee
+- POST   /api/employee        → Adds a new employee
-- PUT    /api/employee/{id}   → Update employee
+- PUT    /api/employee/{id}   → Updates employee details
-- DELETE /api/employee/{id}   → Soft delete employee
+- DELETE /api/employee/{id}   → Marks employee as inactive

-## Technologies
+## Technologies Used
 - C#
 - .NET Web API
 - Entity Framework Core
 - SQL Server

-## Key Highlights
+## Key Points
-- Layered architecture (Controller, Service, DTO, DbContext)
+- Uses a clean layered structure (Controller, Service, DTO, DbContext)
-- Soft delete using `IsActive` flag
+- Implements soft delete using `IsActive` flag
-- Clean and scalable design
+- Designed for easy understanding and maintainability

+- ## Purpose
+This project was developed to understand backend development, API design, and database interaction using .NET.